gimox/json-routing/README.md

 routes(app, routeOptions);

 ```
--  routes      : the path to your routes folder.
+-  routes      : the path to your routes folder (json definition).
--  controller  : the path to your routes folder.
+-  controller  : the path to your controller folder (logic code).
 -  setup       : the function you want called in your routes when they get loaded
 -  vars        : an object you want passed into your setup function